About our church

 Assistant Minister

 Jessie joined the St Annes family in 2023.
 Before this, she worked as an editor in the media industry in both Australia and China.
 After migrating to Australia in 2016, Jessie began attending church programs in West Ryde, where she became a Christian.
 God's work in her life has profoundly changed her perspective on the world and her own life, thus the way she lives.
 In her free time, she enjoys reading, watching movies, and hiking in good weather.
 Jessie is fluent in Mandarin and English, so will be able to help with both Chinese and English administration.
-She is in the office on weekdays (except for Thursday).
+She is in the office on weekdays (except for Wednesday).

 Jessie Wu